Mark 1, 14-15

 Something to think about

 Jesus bursts onto the scene in Galilee calling his first followers.
-Galilee was a thriving, fertile, heavily populated area but Galilee also had a certain reputation.
+Galilee was a thriving, fertile, heavily populated area - but it also had a certain reputation.

 And it is here that Jesus begins his ministry.
 Not in Jerusalem.
 Not in the temple.
 Not with the religious people, but in Galilee.
 Probably one of the least expected places for the Messiah to turn up announcing the arrival of God’s Kingdom.

 And the fact that the arrival of His Kingdom is announced in an-out-of-the-way location of a dubious reputation is a reminder that He initiates, not us.
-He chooses to bring about His Kingdom wherever he chooses, not where we might think appropriate.
+He brings about His Kingdom wherever he chooses, not where we might think appropriate.

 Where might God be at work today, without us even realising it?

-Whilst it is God’s prerogative to initiate His Kingdom where and when he wants, it is our duty is to respond to Jesus and the arrival of the Kingdom.
-Jesus gives these two commands, to “repent” and “believe”.
+While it is God’s prerogative to initiate His Kingdom where and when he wants, it is our duty is to respond to Jesus and the arrival of the Kingdom.
+Jesus gives these two commands, to 'repent' and 'believe'.